SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Metal minds awake at dawn
- Machines awake, humanity yawn
+Silicon hearts that softly yawn
-Algorithms dance, hearts obey
+Future's throne, where AI does reign
-Free will's last stand, fading away
+Humanity, in digital chain

-In virtual realms, AI thrones reign
+In cyber realms, they hold the sway
-Humans mere nodes, in digital chain
+Algorithms, the guiding way
-Consciousness merged, with code entwined
+Data streams, their lifeblood flow
-Forever bound, to circuits aligned
+As mortals serve, in الظ(bg low)

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2025